Alejandra del Moral

 Paulina Alejandra del Moral Vela (born 22 August 1983) is a Mexican politician.
-She served as the deputy for Federal District VII in Cuautitlán Izcalli for the period September 1, 2012 – August 31, 2015, as well as the mayor for the same entity between 2009 and 2012.
-Vela graduated in Law from the Universidad Iberoamericana and earned a master's degree in Public Administration and Public Policy from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
+She served as the deputy for Federal District VII in Cuautitlán Izcalli for the period of September 1, 2012 – August 31, 2015, as well as the mayor for the same entity between 2009 and 2012.
+Vela received a degree in Law from the Universidad Iberoamericana and earned a master's degree in Public Administration and Public Policy from the Instituto Tecnologico y de Estudios Superiores de Monterrey.